rightappswarriors/01rs2023/README.md

 # 01rs2023 - The Revised DOH OLRS 2023

-This is project for DOH OLRS SYSTEM to computerize the process of licensing from PTC, LTO, COA, COR, ATO, Monitoring, Surveillance, Request for Assistance and Complaints.
+'This is project for DOH OLRS SYSTEM to computerize the process of licensing from CON, PTC, LTO, COA, COR, ATO, Monitoring, Surveillance, Request for Assistance, Complaints, and Request for Change.'

-# DOH OLRS PROCESS
-`A short process documentation for the DOH OLRS Project`

 ## Application Types / Stages